sigmacomputing/sigmaquickstarts/site/sigmaguides/src/tables_json_parsing/tables_json_parsing.md

 Login to Sigma and create a new `Workbook` and `Page`.

-Rename the Workbook to `Working with JSON Data` and rename the page to `US Capitols`.
+Rename the Workbook to `Working with JSON Data` and rename the page to `US Capitals`.

 We will use a table from the Sigma Sample Database.